Minnesota takes advantage of 7 Chargers turnovers in victory

 ”It was pretty neat doing it against the Chargers because I grew up a Chargers fan because of LaDainian Tomlinson and Philip Rivers.
 Now being able to play them and be able to score my first touchdown is very cool.”

-The score was part of a run of 30 unanswered Vikings points after the Chargers had a 10-9 lead midway through the second quarter.
+The score was part of a run of 30 straight Vikings points after the Chargers had a 10-9 lead midway through the second quarter.

 Minnesota’s other two phases were solid as well.
 Dan Bailey kicked four field goals and Mike Boone ran for 56 yards and a pair of touchdowns.